Clay Hensley

 Clayton Allen Hensley (born August 31, 1979) is an American former professional baseball pitcher.
-Hensley has played in Major League Baseball for the San Diego Padres, Florida Marlins, and San Francisco Giants.
+He played in Major League Baseball (MLB) for the San Diego Padres, Florida Marlins, and San Francisco Giants.

 Early life

+Clayton Allen Hensley was born on August 31, 1979, in Pearland, Texas.

+College career

 Hensley attended Lamar University in Beaumont, Texas, where he set a single season record with 127 strikeouts in 100 innings.

 Professional career

-San Francisco Giants
+Draft and minor leagues

-Hensley was drafted by the San Francisco Giants in the 8th round of the 2002 Major League Baseball draft.
-On May 3, 2003, he pitched a perfect game for the South Atlantic League Hagerstown Suns.
+Hensley was drafted by the San Francisco Giants in the eighth round of the 2002 Major League Baseball draft.
+On May 3, 2003, he pitched a perfect game for the Hagerstown Suns of the South Atlantic League.

+On July 13, 2003, Hensley was traded to the San Diego Padres in exchange for Matt Herges.
+On April 5, 2005, he was suspended 15 games for testing positive for steroids while pitching in the minor leagues.